 Of course, something else that people can do involves actually installing a genuine Microsoft product to their computers and using the Dual Boot option.
 Essentially, this will allow users to access the casino on their computers via Windows while everything else runs normally on Linux.
 This can cause some technical errors, however, since running two OS options at once can consume a serious amount of RAM.
 If this is the choice, users should expect slower reaction times and a few glitches here and there.

 All of these methods are acceptable for anyone who is interested in enjoying a Linux casino, but they all come with their own inherent downfalls, as well.
-For the time being, the best options out there are for people who choose Microsoft or even Apple products, though it is thought that people who use other open-source OS options will have access to more games and features in the future.
+For the time being, the best options out there are for people who choose Microsoft or Mac casinos, though it is thought that people who use other open-source OS options will have access to more games and features in the future.
 Open source software is becoming more and more popular as their alternatives become more expensive, so the companies responsible for developing games and suites will have to be prepared to meet this demand.